NIM02331 - Class 1 NICs: Earnings of employees and office holders: The Smart Pensions Scheme

-The following information provides guidance regarding this scheme but see NIM02330 for general guidance about salary sacrifice arrangements.
+The following information provides guidance regarding Smart Pensions Scheme but see NIM02330 for general guidance about salary sacrifice arrangements.

 The Smart Pensions Scheme basically operates in the following way:-